 Are there exclusions to hurricane insurance coverage?

 Yes, exclusions may include pre-existing damage, negligence, and some high deductibles for specific claims.
-Flooding caused by rising waters is often excluded unless you have separate flood insurance.
+Standard homeowners insurance policies do not cover flood damage, so separate flood insurance is necessary to protect against flooding caused by rising waters.
 Always review your policy for specific details.